samikshaghodpage03-ui/NexusAI-Sales-Agent/README.md

 ### What I'd replace it with at production scale

-- **Short term:** A dedicated smaller eval model (GPT-4o-mini or Claude Haiku) — faster and cheaper than Sonnet for scoring
+- **Short term:** A dedicated smaller eval model (GPT-4o-mini or Gemini 1.5 Flash-8B) — faster and cheaper than Gemini 1.5 Flash for scoring
 - **Medium term:** [RAGAS](https://github.com/explodinggradients/ragas) for RAG-specific evaluation (answer faithfulness, context precision)
 - **Long term:** Human-in-the-loop labelling pipeline to build a fine-tuned eval model trained on real sales conversations